Thomas Goff Lupton: Works

 He was an active supporter of the Artists' Annuity Fund, of which he was elected president in 1836.

 Pupils

 William Oakley Burgess was his pupil.

 Death

 Lupton died on 18 May 1873 at 4 Keppel Street, Russell Square, London, where he had lived for 36 years.
+He was buried on the western side of Highgate Cemetery.

 Family

 By his marriage in 1818 to Susanna Oliver he had a family of six sons and one daughter.
 His youngest son, Nevil Oliver Lupton, born in 1828, won the "Turner" gold medal of the Royal Academy at the first competition in 1867, and was a frequent exhibitor of landscapes until 1877.